Effects of Air Gap On the Performance of Induction Motor

 The constructional overview of the induction motor

 The induction motor has a stator and the rotor as its major parts.
-The stator is a stationary part and the rotor is a rotating part.
-The stator of the motor has overlapping coils that are physically placed 120-degree electrical apart.
-When the stator is connected to the three-phase supply source, the rotational magnetic field of constant magnitude and a varying direction is produced.
+The stator is a stationary part, and the rotor is a rotating part.
+The stator of the motor has overlapping coils that are physically placed 120 degrees electrically apart.
+When the stator is connected to the three-phase supply source, a rotational magnetic field of constant magnitude and a varying direction is produced.
 The flux produced in the stator travels through the air gap and gets linked to the rotor conductors.

 cross section view of induction motor

 The rotor winding is short-circuited through end rings or connected to the external resistance.
 The linking flux of the stator induces EMF in the rotor circuit, and the current starts flowing in the short-circuited rotor winding because of the induced EMF in the rotor.
-Due to an interaction of the rotor current and the main flux, the torque is produced and the motor starts rotating.
+Due to the rotor current and main flux interaction, the torque is produced, and the motor starts rotating.

-In the stator, the electric energy is get converted into magnetic energy.
+In the stator, the electric energy converts into magnetic energy.

 what is air gap?